Andrew Pizzi, President

 Pam lives with her husband Rick of 41 years in Petersburg, VA.
 They have two daughters, Nicolle and Adrienne, and one granddaughter, Nourah.
 They have four fur children- three dogs and one cat (2 were inherited).
 They enjoy boating, cooking in their outdoor kitchen and connecting with family in Florida and Texas.
 Pam is an avid quilter and needlework enthusiast and enjoys relaxing in her garden during her infrequent spare time.

 Pam has served on the VMN board since 2018, and served two terms as President, from 2020-2022.
 She chairs the Nominating and Conference Planning committees, and the Scholars & Young Professionals Sector.
-She also serves as a member of the Diversity, Equity, Inclusion, and Accessibility Committee.

 Kristen Manos Kalina, Secretary